 On a day to day living in reality basis, my house isn’t a place with a value.
-It is and always will be an environment that contributes to and influences a flowing movement of my life experience.
+It is and always will be a daily environment that contributes to and influences a flowing movement of my life experience.

-Whether someone designs a car, or points a telescope at the sky, or if they build a computer or a construct a math formula or blend whiskey, true artists are attempting to expose to others the remarkable, amazing truths that inform their actions.
+Whether someone designs a car, or points a telescope at the sky, or if they build a computer, or constructs a math formula or a has a revelation about child care or about how to blend whiskey, true artists are always attempting to expose to others the remarkable, amazing truths that inform their actions.

-Just as a song can be written by Mozart and played today, my friends and I were able to share in a taste experience with brave, adventurous men from another century.
-Whether you like whisky or not isn’t the point, but can you see the marvelling of time and space travel in this story?
+Just as a song can be written by Mozart and played today, my friends and I were able to share in a taste experience with brave, adventurous men also shared with us, even though they were trapped on the ice in another century.
+Whether someone liked the whisky or not isn’t the point, but can you see the marvelling of time and space travel in this story?

 In doing so I instantly knew that I now had the final piece of a puzzle that I was unaware was even being built.
 I could now see the whole picture.
 As well-intentioned as my efforts have been, they have been partially blinded by my lack of appreciation for the subtleties of existence vs. being alive.

 Now that I know far better what it’s like to live like most of the people who come to me, I have even more useful answers to give.
-But you don’t need to wait for chance to deliver salvation like that.
-That was a mistake on my part, just a useful one.
-You have stay conscious of the fact that you are free.
+That was a mistake on my part, but fortunately a useful one.
+Remember: stay conscious of the fact that you are free.

 Our lives are not some desert that’s populated by the odd flower or sunset or mountaintop.
 Our lives are a wonder each and every moment.
-But we cannot appreciate that if you are blinded by thoughts about managing out existence.
+But we cannot appreciate that if we are blinded by thoughts about managing our existence.
 Yes, things need to get done, but it’s time to wake up.
 It’s time to stop thinking.
 It is time to Be.
-It is time you tasted life.
+It is time to taste life.

 Stop thinking about defending yourself against disaster.
 Stop trying to stave off death.
 Live instead.
 Accept the suffering of life as the Shackleton adventurers did, and in doing so drink deeply from reality.
 Because far from being locked away by the responsibilities of your existence, we are all free to dive into the reality of appreciation.
 And I look forward to meeting you there.